S.S. Sagaland, later Mount Shasta (Moore & Scott Iron Works, Oakland, Cal.)

 Source: U.S. Naval Historical Center

 Photographed on 1 November 1919, three days before her completion.
-This yard built 11 large freighters of this type, including one (William Penn) with diesel propulsion and no smokestack.
+This yard built eleven large freighters of this type.
+Except for the first, Indianapolis, all were named for historic American leaders.
+Click here for a plan.

 Photo No. NH 758